matthiasmullie/minify/README.md

 ### minify($path)

 This will minify the files' content, save the result to $path and return the resulting content.
-If the $path parameter is false, the result will not be written anywhere.
+If the $path parameter is omitted, the result will not be written anywhere.

 *CAUTION: If you have CSS with relative paths (to imports, images, ...), you should always specify a target path!
 Then those relative paths will be adjusted in accordance with the new path.*